 |This htm file is NOT perfectly formatted.
 Click Here for a PDF file that is and can be printed in orginal format!
 We are sorry but for now only in English|

-This is an addendum to the study titled “Where Are the Dead?”
+No One Has AscendedAddendum to the study “Where are the Dead?”

-John 3:13 [Christ speaking] “No one has ascended to heaven but He who came down from heaven, that is, the Son of Man who is in heaven.”
+John 3:13 [Christ speaking to Nicodemus] “No one has ascended to heaven but He who came down from heaven, that is, the Son of Man who is in heaven.”

 No one - living at that time, on the earth - had ever ascended to heaven and returned to give a report concerning that place.
 This is the simple interpretation.

-Some teachers interpret Christ’s statement to mean that no one, at any time since the creation had ever ascended into the heavenly realm.
-There is no exception to the rule that everyone who has sinned must die, and that everyone who has died must remain asleep in death until the return of Christ in glory (Jesus Christ being the one exception - of course).
-This would mean that Enoch, Moses, Elijah and the “twenty-four elders” are presently dead, and are not alive in Heaven.
+Some teachers interpret Christ’s statement to mean that no human being, at any time since the creation, had ever ascended into the heavenly realm.
+This would mean that Enoch, Moses, Elijah were still sleeping in death, and are not alive in Heaven.